 Kenya's Interior Minister, Fred Matiang’i, has released a special Gazette Notice declaring next Tuesday, August 21, 2018, a public holiday to mark Idd-ul-Azha.

-As per the aforementioned announcement ("It is notified for the general information of the public that, in exercise of the powers conferred by section 3 of the Public Holidays Act, the Cabinet Secretary for Interior and Co-ordination of National Government declares that Tuesday, the 21st August, 2018 be a public holiday to mark Idd-ul-Azha, 2018"), contrary to what happened last year (30-Aug-2017), when the Idd-Ul-Fitr (End of Ramadan) in Kenya was limited to Muslims, Tuesday, August 21, 2018, will be a non-working public holiday for all Kenyans.
+As per the aforementioned announcement ("It is notified for the general information of the public that, in exercise of the powers conferred by section 3 of the Public Holidays Act, the Cabinet Secretary for Interior and Co-ordination of National Government declares that Tuesday, the 21st August, 2018 be a public holiday to mark Idd-ul-Azha, 2018"), contrary to what happened last year (2017-08-30), when the Eid ul Adha (Feast of Sacrifice) in Kenya was limited to Muslims, Tuesday, August 21, 2018, will be a non-working public holiday for all Kenyans.